SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 to the ``willSet`` observer, the old value of the variable or property is passed to the ``didSet`` observer in case you still need access to it.
-That said, if you assign a value to a variable or property within its own ``didSet`` observer clause, the new value that you assign will replace the one that was just set.
+That said, if you assign a value to a variable or property within its own ``didSet`` observer clause, that new value that you assign will replace the one that was just set and passed to the ``willSet`` observer.

 The *setter name* and enclosing parentheses in the ``willSet`` and ``didSet`` clauses are optional.
 If you provide setter names,